danwilhelm/cumsum_transformer/README.md

 We investigate how a one-layer attention+feed-forward transformer computes the cumulative sum.
 I've written the investigation conversationally, providing numerous examples and insights.

 Of particular interest, we:
-1. create a 39-weight attention-only circuit with smaller loss than the provided model;
+1. design a 38-weight attention-only circuit with smaller loss than the provided model;
 2. prove that an equally-attended attention block is equivalent to a single linear projection (of the prior-input mean!); and
 3. provide an independent transformer implementation to make it easier to modify the internals.